typst/packages/packages/preview/supercharged-dhbw/3.0.0/template/main.typ

 Create bullet lists or numbered lists.

-- These bullet
+- This
-- points
+- is a
-- are colored
+- bullet list

 + It also
 + works with